IBM/helm101/tutorial/Lab1/README.md

    * redis-slave-service.yaml: Redis slave service resource.
 * values.yaml: The default configuration values for the chart.

 Note: The template files shown above will be rendered into Kubernetes manifest files by Tiller before being passed to the Kubernetes API server.
-They therefore map to the manifest files we deployed when using `kubectl` (minus the helper and notes files).
+Therefore, they map to the manifest files that we deployed when we used `kubectl` (minus the helper and notes files).

 Let's go ahead and install the chart now.